LogtalkDotOrg/logtalk3/manuals/sources/libraries/edcg.rst

 - avoid tedium and errors from manually threading accumulators through your predicates
 - add or remove accumulators with a single declaration
-- change accumulator implementation with a single declaration (ex, switching from ordsets to rbtrees)
+- change the accumulator implementation with a single declaration (ex, switching from ordsets to rbtrees)

 Syntax